Bluesky

 Threads’s approach is an even worse version of what Twitter started back then.
 That’s why I never liked it.
 Mastodon was my choice, as it had a chronological feed, but also because of the many cool things the ActivityPub protocol can enable.

-For some reason that I also don’t comprehend, people, institutions, and companies are recently picking it as their new home.
+For some reason that I also don’t comprehend, people, institutions, and companies are recently choosing it as their new home.
 I know what triggered the move, but I’m not sure why Bluesky was the choice of so many people at the same time.
-Anyway, as I previously mentioned, that translates to nearly half the users I was following on Twitter.
+Anyway, as I previously mentioned, that means that nearly half the users I was following on Twitter are now on Bluesky.

 All the above means that I’m back to a feed that I absolutely enjoy.
 As you know, I’m a Timeline person.
 But I’m not only following posts happening in real time (a.k.a. in the correct order); I’m now interacting with others in a way I was missing without knowing.

-By the way, I just created a Started Pack of hardware and software I have in my Toolbox that have already joined Bluesky.
+By the way, I just created a Started Pack of some of the hardware and software I have in my Toolbox that have already joined Bluesky.
 If you don’t know what a Starter Pack is, please watch the video below.

 Please don’t get me wrong, I love that people are finally moving away from Twitter, and I do like Bluesky.
 However, I am still perplexed as to why so many users are choosing it at the same time.
 As I write this, Bluesky is about to reach 20,000,000 users, which in my case translates to nearly half the people I was following on Twitter.
 When I started using Mastodon, the number was considerably lower.